HaohanWang/thePrecisionLasso/README.md

 Implementation of the Precision Lasso in this paper:

     ''Wang H, Lengerich BJ, Aragam B, Xing EP.
 Precision Lasso: Accounting for Correlations and Linear Dependencies in High-Dimensional Genomic Data.
 Bioinformatics.
-2017''
+2018''

 ## Introduction

-the Precision Lasso is a Lasso variant that is showed to work better compared to other Lasso variants in terms of variable selection when there are correlated and linearly dependent variables existing.
+The Precision Lasso is a Lasso variant that is showed to work better compared to other Lasso variants in terms of variable selection when there are correlated and linearly dependent variables existing.

+This repository serves for the purpose to guide others to use our tool, if you are interested in the scripts to replicate our results, please contact us ([haohanw@cs.cmu.edu](mailto:haohanw@cs.cmu.edu)) and we will share the repository for replication.

 ## File Structure: